AhmetZamanis/DeepLearningEnergyForecasting/Report.md

 - Each source sequence ends with 16:00, and each target sequence represents the next 8 + 24 hours of comsumption values to be predicted.
 - Then, the pairs of source & target sequences (2186 in total) were split into training, validation & testing sets of roughly 60%, 20% and 20% respectively.
 - Both models were tuned with the train - validation split.
 Then, performance testing was performed on the testing set, with the best model hyperparameters, by training on the recombined train & validation sets.
-- See notebooks 3.1 and 3.2 for more details on the data handling steps performed before & after testing.
-Keep in mind the results, plots & metrics in the notebooks may be slightly different from this report, as I experiment further & perform more hyperparameter tuning.
+- See the notebooks for more details on the data handling steps performed before & after testing.
+Keep in mind the results, plots & metrics in the notebooks may be a bit different from this report, as I experiment further & perform more hyperparameter tuning.

 Let's start by comparing the predicted vs. actual values plots for both models over the entire testing set.

 <img src="https://github.com/AhmetZamanis/DeepLearningEnergyForecasting/blob/main/ReportImages/LSTMpreds.png" width="500"/> <img src="https://github.com/AhmetZamanis/DeepLearningEnergyForecasting/blob/main/ReportImages/TrafoPreds.png" width="500"/>

 This is a crowded plot, as we have a long, hourly time series.
-But it still shows how well the model predictions were able to fit the actual values overall.
+But it still shows how well the model predictions were able to follow the time series level overall.
 - Keep in mind the testing set is also split into source & target sequences.
 For each pair, the models output a prediction only for the target sequence.
 Hence the gap between actual & predicted values at the start, which is more clearly understood in the plots below.
 - From the overall plots, we see the Transformer model generally outputs a wider forecast interval that better contains the actual values.
 In contrast, the lower bounds of the LSTM forecast interval are often too high.
-- Also, the LSTM model is unable to fully capture the spike observed during summer, while the Transformer does so very well.
+- Also, the LSTM model is unable to fully capture the elevated consumption level observed during summer, while the Transformer does so very well.

 \
 Next, let's zoom into a few source & target sequence pairs along the testing data, compared with the predictions.
 Of course, we can't do this manually for every pair.